Become a Volunteer Counsellor

 - Be in at least the second year of a BACP or UKCP recognized Diploma course

-- Must have at least 130 hours experience of working one-to-one
+- Must have at least 130 hours experience of counselling one-to-one

 - Be able to commit to a minimum of two years

-We recruit throughout the year and usually have a waiting list.
+We recruit throughout the year and currently have vacancies.
 First there is an application form you will need to complete.
-Once processed you will be asked to attend an interview with the Clinical and Counselling Lead.
+Once processed you will be asked to attend an interview with a member of the counselling team and the Volunteer Manager.
 Once accepted, you will be given an induction, be allocated to a supervision slot and will be allocated three weekly clients.

 Occasionally it is not possible to find a time slot that suits a volunteer’s availability and there may be a waiting period until one becomes available.